 However, the Corporation is classified as a private foundation and as such, is subject to a federal excise tax of 2% of net investment income.
-The Corporation did not have any net investment income for the years ended December 31, 2023 and 2022.
+The Corporation did not have any net investment income for the years ended December 31, 2024 and 2023.

-The Corporation applied to the Internal Revenue Service to terminate its private foundation status and operate as a public charity as described in Section 509(a)(1) of the Code and is currently in a 60-month advance ruling period that ends on December 31, 2024.
+The Corporation applied to the Internal Revenue Service to terminate its private foundation status and operate as a public charity as described in Section 509(a)(1) of the Code and has completed a 60-month advance ruling period that ended on December 31, 2024.
 Prior to March 31, 2025, the Corporation will be required to submit required information to confirm their public charity status.